 “My professors have provided unconditional support through the ups and downs.
 It’s like a whole other family that I am so grateful for,” she said.

-Northbird is on track to graduate with a bachelor’s degree in social work in May 2021.
-She plans to attend graduate school and go on to earn her doctorate.
+After graduating from Bemidji State with a bachelor’s degree in social work in May 2021, Northbird plans to attend graduate school and go on to earn her doctorate.

 - Evie Campbell, assistant professor of social work; firstname.lastname@example.org